Are Coinbase shares a ‘buy’ now, after prolonged weakness?

 Cryptocurrency play Coinbase’s share price remained in freefall before the exchange unveiled its first-quarter earnings.

-- Coinbase Global Inc (Nasdaq: COIN) share price sinks to US$265.10 per share
+- Coinbase Global Inc (All Sessions) (Nasdaq: COIN) share price sinks to US$265.10 per share

 - It reported revenue of US$1.8 billion for January to March 2021